JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 ## What Message Do We Bring?

 At this time, relatively few people seem to want to study _The URANTIA Book_ diligently, but we are told that everyone is capable of knowing God as our Father.
 We must seek to maintain an awareness of this simple truth while, depending upon the interest of the person(s) with whom we are in dialogue, we either impart or withhold the factual or theological portions of the teachings.
 We must always remember to depend on God's spirit.
-It is his kingdom we are trying to help build, not our own, and spiritual work cannot be done without spiritual power. ([UB 158:6.4](/en/The_Urantia_Book/158#p6_4))
+It is his kingdom we are trying to help build, not our own, and spiritual work cannot be done without spiritual power. (<a id="a177_555"></a>[UB 158:6.4](/en/The_Urantia_Book/158#p6_4))

 > The testimony of your faith, when humbly rendered in a thoughtful, wise, loving, considerate, tasteful and timely manner, can help the spirit touch the heart of another, particularly if that other is truly your friend.